microsoft/vscode-isort/README.md

 # Import sorting extension for Visual Studio Code using `isort`

 A Visual Studio Code extension that provides import sorting using `isort`.
 The extension ships with `isort=5.11.5`.
+This extension uses Language Server Protocol ([LSP](https://microsoft.github.io/language-server-protocol/)) to run `isort` in a server like mode.

 Note: